mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

-[TS-]JSON allows nested objects, so it is valid to write this:
+JSON allows nested objects, so in TS-JSON it is valid to write this:
 ```JSON
 {
  "_isA": "Person",